 See the following ratio.
 Influencers tend to follow 1 to 5 percent of the people on their following.
 It means, they have an audience and influence.
 Also, look at their posts: see if they are actively creating content dedicated to their audience, and also sponsorships.
 An influencer with influence must have been working with various brand deals to help endorse their products.

 Look at the follower’s quality.
-If you find any followers with no photos, no posts, private accounts, spammy usernames, then they are most likely fake or bots.
+If you find any followers with no photos, no posts, private accounts, or spammy usernames, then they are most likely fake or bots.
 You can also review the engagement quality of the account.
 Fake followers do not interact with the content so it’s very obvious for an account with high followers but have a low engagement rate.
 Spam & unrelated comments are also a sign of fake engagement.